-Unfortunately, there is a high risk to be abused when choosing for the smoothing option, therefore it is important to keep the right balance and to don't give up one own interests and necessities.
-Otherwise confidence in the own ability, mainly with an aggressive opponent, may be seriously damaged, together with the credibility by the other parties involved.
-Needed to say that in these cases a transition to a Win-Win solution in the future becomes particularly more difficult when someone.
+Unfortunately, there is a high risk to be abused when option for smoothing, therefore it is important to keep the right balance and don't give up one own interests and necessities.
+Otherwise confidence in the own ability to an aggressive opponent may be seriously damaged, together with the credibility by the other parties involved.
+Needed to say that in these cases a transition to a Win-Win solution in the future becomes particularly more difficult when someone cancel his/her own position.